 Every company employs cleaners for the basic cleaning of their premises on a daily basis.
 But, that’s clearly not enough.
 You must make sure that your cleaners are trained experts and have experience in the cleaning of virus-prone areas in an office.

-They must be able to identify the places in your office where viruses and bacteria are gathering and should have the right resources/training to take care of these harmful substances to ensure complete safety of your property and workers.
+They must be able to identify the places in your office where viruses and bacteria are gathering and should have the right resources/training to take care of these harmful substances to ensure the complete safety of your property and workers.